 Descriptions of sources used to determine prepayment assumptions.
 (Added to Note 5(D)1 Required Quarterly.)

+The book/adjusted carrying values and the fair values of non-bond debt securities in scope of this statement due in accordance with the maturity timeframes below.
 (Annual Audited Only.
-Non-Bond Debt Securities are Not in Schedule D, Part 1A.)(Proposed New Note 5D(6).
+Non-Bond Debt Securities are Not in Schedule D, Part 1A.)

+In one year or less (including items without a maturity date which are payable on demand and in good standing);

+After one year through five years;

+After five years through ten years;

+After ten years through twenty years;

+Over 20 years.

+Separately report the proceeds from sales and maturities of debt securities in scope of this Statement and the resulting gross realized gains and losses.
+(Proposed New Note 5D(6).
 Added to accompany SSAP No. 26 and SSAP No. 43.)

 All securities within the scope of this statement with a recognized other-than-temporary impairment, disclosed in the aggregate, classified on the basis for the other-than-temporary impairment: (1) intent to sell, (2) inability or lack of intent to retain the investment in the security for a period of time sufficient to recover the amortized cost basis, or (3) present value of cash flows expected to be collected is less than the amortized cost basis of the security.
 (Note 5(D)2 & 3 – Required Quarterly.
 Added reference to SSAP No. 21 to the A/S instruction & template.)

 For each security with an other-than-temporary impairment, recognized in the current reporting period by the reporting entity, as the present value of cash flows expected to be collected is less than the amortized cost basis of the securities: (Note 5(D) 3 – Required Quarterly.
 Added reference to SSAP No. 21 to the A/S instruction and template.)